Financial Literacy Basics

 APR stands for Annual Percentage Rate.
 According to Investopedia, APR is the total cost of borrowing — interest plus most required fees — expressed as a single annualised percentage of the loan amount.

 The Consumer Financial Protection Bureau defines it more pointedly: APR "reflects the cost of your mortgage loan as a yearly rate."
-It is meant to be the apples-to-apples comparison number consumers reach for when shopping loans.
+It's meant to be the apples-to-apples comparison number consumers reach for when shopping loans.

-- APR includes most fees, not just interest.
-Origination fees, broker fees, mortgage points, and certain closing costs are typically rolled in.
-The exact list depends on the loan type — mortgage APRs include certain fees that personal-loan APRs do not.
+APR includes most fees, not just interest.
+Origination fees, broker fees, mortgage points, and certain closing costs are rolled in by regulation.
+The exact list depends on the loan type — mortgage APRs include certain fees that personal-loan APRs don't.

-- APR assumes the loan is held to its scheduled term.
-This is important: if a loan is paid off early, the effective rate paid is different from the disclosed APR.
+APR assumes the loan is held to its scheduled term.
+That detail matters: if a loan is paid off early, the effective rate paid is different from the disclosed APR.
 Mortgages, for example, are often refinanced or paid off well before their nominal 30-year term, which changes the real-world cost relative to the disclosed APR.

 How APR is calculated